 That is, until last month.
-Joined by former colleague Catherine Fouche they set off on a combined Kenya & Tanzania safari that began with Kenya's Masai Mara and Amboseli National Park before hopping across the border to Tanzania's famous Serengeti and Ngorongoro Crater, finishing with Lake Manyara and Tarangire.
+Joined by former colleague Catherine Fouche they set off on a combined Kenya and Tanzania safari that began with the Masai Mara and Amboseli National Park before hopping across the border to Tanzania's famous Serengeti and Ngorongoro Crater, finishing with Lake Manyara and Tarangire.

 Back in the office I gave them just enough time to check their emails before we sat down to chat.

 "Firstly, what really stands out on an East Africa safari?"

 Liesel: The game viewing.
 I’ve had fantastic wildlife sightings in South Africa but it's only in the Masai Mara and Serengeti that I've seen herds in their hundreds.

 Kate: And it's not as flat as you think: East Africa has an incredible diversity of landscapes.
 In Amboseli we drove through open savannah to wetlands and palm forests - that was unexpected!

 Cath: We also passed traditional mud-hut villages and saw Maasai boys out walking with their goats and cattle - the real deal.

 "You packed in a lot of reserves.
 Did any exceed your expectations?"

 Kate: For me it was Amboseli and its perfect view of Mount Kilimanjaro.
 There's something pretty special about watching animals with a snow-capped mountain as the backdrop.